Window Replacement Cost Calculator – US 2026

 The U-factor (or U-value) measures how well a window insulates — the lower the number, the better.
 Energy Star requires U-factor ≤ 0.30 for most US climate zones.
 For cold climates (Zone 5+, e.g. Minnesota, Wisconsin, Montana), look for U-factor ≤ 0.22.
 For warm climates (Zone 1–2, Florida, southern Texas), U-factor matters less than Solar Heat Gain Coefficient (SHGC), which measures how much solar heat the window blocks.

-Can I get a tax credit for new windows under the IRA?↓
+Can I still get a federal tax credit for new windows in 2026?↓

 What is a Low-E coating and do I need it?↓